sgrowe/samrowe.io/content/cv.md

 ## Professional Summary

 I’m an experienced Full Stack developer specialising in [React](https://react.dev/), [TypeScript](https://www.typescriptlang.org) and [Rust](https://www.rust-lang.org/), with a particular affinity for statically typed languages.
-I love working in highly collaborative teams with a strong focus on the user’s needs.
+I love working in highly collaborative, cross-functional teams with a strong focus on the user’s needs.

 ## Key Technical Skills